 Customer experience is of great importance to the sustainable development of a business.
 It is essential to ensure a positive customer experience for customers to build brand loyalty and affinity, spread your products or services and refer their friends, and leave you with positive customer reviews that will help your business retain sales and attract new customers.

 The customer is more important than ever.
 With the help of technology and the Internet around the world, customers have more options than ever (from your competitors), the ability to convert easier than ever (with more free subscription options), and more power to influence your business like never before (using social media and online reviews).

 But it is definitely a change.
 Customers are the best resource for actively developing your brand awareness – because their recommendations shared with friends and family are more trustworthy than marketing and advertising channels.

 The way your customers are in the CX loop is how they feel about your brand.
 So ask yourself, what happened the last time you had a great or terrible customer experience?
 You may have gone to a friend or colleague to tell them stories, or you went to your social networking channels to broadcast your feelings to the world.

 As a customer experience coordinator, you have to do this and explain the touchpoints that your customers most specifically feel about you – this will help you grow your business powerfully.

-> So, what is a customer experience coordinator?
-The role of a customer experience coordinator definition is the person who helps companies achieve their goals by providing them with the right tools and services to deliver outstanding customer experiences.
+So, what is a customer experience coordinator?
+The role of customer experience coordinator definition is the person who helps companies achieve their goals by providing them with the right tools and services to deliver outstanding customer experiences.

-> A customer experience coordinator will be responsible for:
+A customer experience coordinator will be responsible for: